Training for current phase, Phase II: BRUIN Alert Program Phase II

 See below for additional information about BAP.

-The new BRUIN Alert Program (BAP), designed to promote student success, went live on Monday, August 24, 2020.
+This BRUIN Alert Program (BAP), designed to promote student success, went live on Monday, August 24, 2020.
 BAP has been deployed through Campus Solutions (also known as BRUIN).

 Phase I: The first phase of the three-phase project involved changing the Performance Warning name to BRUIN Alert and updating the six academic options that faculty may select.